Calistoga vineyard owner fights PG&E over liquid natural gas facility

 John Borba, Gard’s attorney, questions what the facility will do to the value of Gard’s land, “and the agricultural nature of the area and scenic corridor that everyone in Napa Valley has worked so hard to protect.
 It’s going to be a huge detriment to Terry’s land and the scenic corridor.”

-If Gard’s property is not used for the project, PG&E would need to utilize several other sites over the next couple of years to complete the work, which would be much more intrusive and impactful, Contreras said.
-None of the other sites are close candidates, she said.
+If Gard’s property is not used for the project, PG&E would need to utilize several other sites over the next couple of years to complete the work, which would be much more intrusive and impactful.
+None of the other sites are close candidates, Contreras said.

 “If we can’t come to an agreement with the landowner, PG&E will need to inject natural gas at several other locations simultaneously to provide that same level of support.
 So minimizing impact to other communities along that 30-mile stretch, and the impact on other landowners, is a large factor in the selection of this one site,” she said.